 Modern market research methods, like Lean Startup, do a great job of focusing on customer-centric discovery.
 It accepts that we don’t have all of the answers and shifts initial focus to finding them.
-In our post, How to Innovate: What Innovation Really Is, we discussed how focusing on learning before executing is vital to innovation.
+In one of our article about the innovation imperative, we discuss how focusing on learning before executing is vital to innovation.

-It generates insights through empathy (one of the 3 E’s of Lean Innovation, see 5 Ways to Spark Innovation at Your Organization).
+It generates insights through empathy (one of the 3 E’s of Lean Innovation).
 In lean startup, before beginning to test solution ideas, one focuses on developing empathy through customer development interviews.
 In market research, this is often done through qualitative one-on-one interviews, observation, prototyping and other methods.
 But, once we dig deeper some common problems emerge.

 1. Market Research and Product Silos vs. Cross-Functional Teams

 For starters, product and market research are usually two separate activities.
 They require two separate teams.
 Market researchers generate insights from potential customers that are reported to the product team.
 Sometimes it’s an agency that gives a report to an innovation lead, and then to a product team.

 Two bad things happen when this is the case.
 First, there’s an inevitable knowledge transfer fail.
 No matter how pretty and insightful the report, it contains explicit knowledge.
 There are chunks of (implicit) knowledge that only the people doing the research pick up on.